-In Western Australia we have two desalination plants - a sustainable and climate independent water source, by 2013 they will provide almost one half of Perth's drinking water supply.
-This is a transcript of our animated video, 'Desalination in WA' which explains the process.
+In Western Australia we have two desalination plants - a sustainable and climate independent water source, which now provides almost half of Perth's drinking water supply.
+This is a transcript of our animated video, 'Desalination' which explains the process.

-Desalination removes salt and impurities from seawater, and makes it suitable for drinking.
-As a sustainable and climate-independent water source, desalination will help ensure WA has sufficient supplies of drinking water as we head into the future.
+Desalination removes salt and impurities from seawater and makes it suitable for drinking.
+As a sustainable and climate-independent water source, desalination will help ensure WA has enough drinking water as we head into the future.

 Let's take a closer look at how it works.

 The water is then treated so that it’s ready to drink.
-Almost 40% of Perth’s water need is supplied by desalination.
+Almost half of Perth’s water need is supplied by desalination.

 And the cost of this process?